 - Proof of Income – Tax returns, pay stubs, etc.

 - Verification of Deposit

-- Reserves can be verified in a foreign institution with 6 months history
+- Reserves can be verified in a foreign institution with six months of history

 - Statement accounts required